chanhyuk58/RCamp2026/README.md

-# RCamp2025
+# RCamp2026

 Five day R crash course

-Forked from Peter at his repo [here](https://github.com/peterjbachman/RCamp2023), which is from Cecilia Sui at her repo [here](https://github.com/CeciliaYSui/RCamp2022), updated in 2024 by Soyeon
+Forked from Soyeon at her repo [here](https://github.com/rever-jeon/RCamp2025), Forked from Peter at his repo [here](https://github.com/peterjbachman/RCamp2023), which is from Cecilia Sui at her repo [here](https://github.com/CeciliaYSui/RCamp2022), updated in 2026 by Chanhyuk Park

 More about Git and Github: